JavaScriptMentorProgram/Week3_ExpressLite/README.md

 npm run server

 ##### How to start client
-Choice 1, use your browser
+Choice 1, use your browser;
-Choice 2, use Postman
+Choice 2, use Postman;
-Choice 3, ...
+Choice 3, ...;